jocafamaka/nagmapReborn/INSTALL.md

 ## Apache / Nagmap Reborn setup

 Your webserver (e.g. Apache) needs to have PHP support enabled!
-Please make sure your PHP is version 7.0 and above :) (see phpinfo() php function)
+Please make sure your PHP is version 5.3 and above :) (see phpinfo() php function) yum install php-mbstring

-On some distributions you might need to install mbstring for PHP - like Fedora/RedHat: yum install php-mbstring

-1) copy the Nagmap Reborn directory into your Apache web folder (/var/www/ on Debian/Ubuntu, or /var/www/html/ on RedHat/CentOS)
+1) copy the Nagmap Reborn directory into your Apache web folder (/var/www/ on Debian/Ubuntu, or /var/www/html/ on RedHat/CentOS);

-2) copy config.php.example into config.php and edit this file (config.php)
-   to fit your needs
+2) copy config.php.example into config.php and to fit your needs;

+3) Make sure the application has read and write permission in ./cache;

-3) Open the website of Nagmap Reborn installation (e.g. open Firefox - point to YOURIP/nagmapReborn)
+4) Open the website of Nagmap Reborn installation (e.g. open Firefox - point to YOUR_IP/nagmapReborn);

 ## Dependencies
-The only dependencies of NagMap Reborn are **PHP extensions/modules**, make sure they are installed:
+The only dependencies of Nagmap Reborn are **PHP extensions/modules**, make sure they are installed:

 * json.
 * mbstring.